sgoldenlab/simba/docs/anchored_rois.md

 * Which other animal-anchored ROIs it intersects with
 * Which pose-estimated key-points belonging to other animals intersects with the animal-anchored ROIs

-Thus, an animal-anchored ROi can intersect with other animal-anchored ROIs or other animal key-points.
+Thus, an animal-anchored ROi can intersect with other animal-anchored ROIs, or intersect with other animal key-points.

 <p align="center">
 <img src="https://github.com/sgoldenlab/simba/blob/master/images/intersecting_examples.png" />